Close-up of three speckled Coturnix quail eggs on a natural brown surface.

 This is a question I hear a lot: “Will jumbo quail lay bigger eggs?”
 The answer is… sometimes.

 If you’re raising jumbos but hatching randomly from any egg you collect, there’s no guarantee the chicks will grow into birds that lay larger eggs.
 If you want both meat birds and reliable egg size, you’ll need to select breeders who excel at both.
-That’s the kind of line-building I focus on in my own hatchery.
+That’s what I focus on when I’m choosing breeders.

 What About Double-Yolked Eggs?